Elevation shapes are shapes that scale automatically based on the dimensions of a product and are located in the Elevation Shapes Visio stencil.

 It is nitpicky, but we decided to give the user the ability to fine-tune the feet' height to make the shape look better.

-The default is set to 100%. |
+The default is 100%. |

 Color of Faceplate | Easily change between black, white, and three shades of gray.
-There is some code in the shape that will turn the text black or white automatically depending on the faceplate color.
+There is some code in the shape that automatically changes the text to black or white depending on the faceplate color.

 A nice feature for creating photo-realistic shapes.

-The default is set to White. |
+The default is White. |

-Pattern of Faceplate | Most of the current D-Tools shapes have a subtle shading that makes them look like they are lit from the top left.
+Pattern of Faceplate | Most of the current D-Tools shapes have a subtle shading that gives them a lit-from-the-top-left appearance.

 This option allows you to turn it on or off.

-The default is set to Solid.
+The default is Solid.

 |

-Rack Size | While most electronics are made for 19" racks, there are some edge cases that use half rack and 23" rack sizes.
+Rack Size | While most electronics are designed for 19" racks, there are some edge cases that utilize half-racks and 23" racks.

-The default is set to 19".
+The default is 19".

 |